I love you don’t leave me

 1989

-I gave a lot of thought to tar and asphalt when I lived in downtown Los Angeles.
-I did several experiments using it as an art material, which culminated in the minimalist installation, the Priapic Cube.
+Patricia Carr Morgan gave a lot of thought to tar and asphalt when she lived in downtown Los Angeles.
+The artist did several experiments using it as an art material, which culminated in the minimalist installation, the Priapic Cube.

 Village One